 Isla Mujeres is one of my favorite islands and places to visit in Mexico, simply because it offers a mix of tropical vibes and tourism while sustaining its more local community feel.
 The island attracts water lovers for snorkeling, diving, or swimming with whale sharks.
 A popular way to explore the island is by renting a golf cart and navigating around, visiting the marine life wall art, and visiting the tip at Punta Sur.

 9. Guadalajara, Jalisco

 The best places to visit in Mexico don’t always have to be jungly or beachy destinations.
 In fact, one of the most popular places to visit (and places to live) is the city of Guadalajara in the state of Jalisco, Mexico.
 Guadalajara is the second-largest city in all of Mexico, but it has a more open layout.
-A friend told me Guadalajara is in fact many small towns, who eventually came together to create Guadalajara, through eventual growth.
-There are lots to do and see here, so be sure to visit!
+A friend told me Guadalajara is in fact many small towns, that eventually came together to create Guadalajara, through eventual growth.
+There is a lot to do and see here, so be sure to visit!

 8. Ixtapa Zihuatanejo, Guerrero